Diodora aguayoi

 Diodora aguayoi is a species of sea snail, a marine gastropod mollusk in the family Fissurellidae, the keyhole limpets.

 Description

 The size of the shell reaches 22 mm.
-This sea snail is a broadcast spawner beginning as embryos maturing into planktonic trocophore larvae then juvenile veligers and finally becoming fully grown adults.
+This sea snail is a broadcast spawner, with embryos maturing into planktonic trocophore larvae, followed by maturing into juvenile veligers and finally becoming fully grown adults.

 Distribution

-This species occurs in the Gulf of Mexico, the Caribbean Sea and off Bermuda and Barbados at depths of 50-823m.
+This species occurs in the Gulf of Mexico, the Caribbean Sea and off Bermuda and Barbados at depths of 50-823 m.